-A Food-lovers Guide to Martinique Food and Drink
+A Food-lovers Guide to Martinique’s Food and Drink

-The Martinique food, drink and restaurant scene is undergoing a culinary revival.
-And now is the time to visit.
-When it comes to colours, this French Caribbean island is best known for its white beaches, aqua sea and Creole cottages in bold pastels.
+Located in the Lesser Antilles island chain of the Caribbean, this French Caribbean island is best known for its white beaches, aqua sea and Creole cottages in bold pastels.
 Now it’s going green, thanks to a fresh crop of grassroots-based culinary tourism initiatives.

 “For us it’s a way of life, not a slogan,” says Patrick Duchel, the leader of the TakTak Network, an association of farmers, fishermen, chefs and agri-tourism operators who are trying to carve a living out of tourism and at the same time preserve their culture.